MMA-HHG/MMA/README.md

 This is a nutshell guide of the propagation code, it explains the basics of its operation and main ideas implemented in the code.

+## NEWS
+`module pre_ionised`: it allows to compute the pre-ionisation.
+It also encapsulates most of the work in the module and minimal changes are in the main code.
+Only firs-step changed slightly and on-the-fly calculations.

+It introduced structures in the code -O2 compilation claims to ensure alignments in memory.

 ## Development
 I commented most of the code.
 I found that the less readeble are firstep and longstep_rk.
 It would be nice to rewiritte using helping modules or at least organise.